amplience/amplience-shopify-hydrogen/docs/amplience/getting-started.md

 ### Content Types visualisation URL

-You wil need to update / add new visualisation URLs:
+You will need to update / add new visualisation URLs:

-- BigCommerce Catalyst Development
+- Shopify Hydrogen Development
-- BigCommerce Catalyst Production
+- Shopify Hydrogen Production

-Here is the list of Content Types to update:
+Here is the list of Content Types to update: https://github.com/amplience/amplience-shopify-hydrogen/blob/main/docs/amplience/amplience-components-list.md

-- Blog
-- Card
-- Card List
-- Curated Product Grid
-- Dynamic Product Grid
-- Flexible Slot
-- Homepage (Site Pages hierarchy root node)
-- Image
-- Rich Text
-- Simple Banner
-- Text

 The URL to use is the following: